mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Verify that the `encryption_key` value in the LeafNode is different from the committer's current leaf node.

-  * Compute parent hashes for the parent nodes in the UpdatePath (relative to the new ratchet tree) and verify that the `parent_hash` field of the leaf node matches the parent hash for the first node its filtered direct path.
+  * Merge the UpdatePath into the new ratchet tree as described in
+    {{synchronizing-views-of-the-tree}}.

   * Construct a provisional GroupContext object containing the following values:
     * `group_id`: Same as the old GroupContext